 Tricolored Herons use many foraging behaviors to obtain their prey including walking quickly then crouching before stabbing their prey.
 For some reason when I see this behavior I think of a crouching tiger even though herons are birds not tigers.

-These Tricolored Heron images were taken about a month and a half apart in nearly the same location at Fort De Soto County Park’s north beach.
+These crouching Tricolored Herons were photographed about a month and a half apart in nearly the same location at Fort De Soto County Park’s north beach.
 It is possible that the images are of the same heron but it is also possible that they are two different birds.